 Sneakers (i.e. running shoes or tennis shoes)

 Sneakers are the best shoes to drive in.
-Not only do they provide comfort to drivers, they’re designed to fit your feet properly.
+Not only do they provide comfort to drivers, but they’re also designed to fit your feet properly.
 When wearing these shoes while driving, drivers can evenly apply pressure to both the gas and brake pedals.
 Sneakers are a great option for both men’s driving shoes and women’s driving shoes.